 But the ten Twin gasoline coaches?
 Not so much.
 Turned away from Powell Street, Muni assigned them to various routes around town, usually hilly ones like the 35-Eureka.
 Problem was, the twin engines just wouldn’t stay in sync.
 Retired Muni shopman Norbert Feyling (who spent most of his career working on cable cars) says his father, also a Muni shopman, told him of untold hours trying to get the engines to sync up.
 Finally, they just disconnected one of the engines and ran them as a conventional bus.
 But as “oddballs” – a small group of unusual buses – they didn’t find favor at Muni, and were disposed of after just six years.

 Two of the buses, 0163 and 0165, moved south to Los Angeles to a company that rented them out for use in movies.
 Then they made their way to Riverside County’s Orange Empire Railway Museum (now Southern California Railway Museum), from which our nonprofit arranged for their return to Muni.
-The 0165 was used for parts, while the 0163, after patiently waiting its turn, was brought in by Muni’s great bus maintenance crew for restoration starting in 2018.
+The 0165 was used for parts, while the 0163, after patiently waiting its turn, was brought in by Muni’s great bus maintenance crew for restoration starting in 2018 and completed in late 2022.

 We offer a magnet of this bus in our online store.
 Click here.